Dorian8013/algo/docs/deploy-from-docker.md

 ## Future Improvements

 1. Even though we're taking care to drop all capabilities to minimize the impact of running as root, we can probably include not only a `seccomp` profile, but also AppArmor and/or SELinux profiles as well.
-2. The Docker image doesn't natively support [advanced](deploy-from-ansible.md) Algo deployments, which is useful for scripting.
+2. The Docker image doesn't natively support [advanced](deploy-from-ansible.md) rAlgo deployments, which is useful for scripting.
 This can be done by launching an interactive shell and running the commands yourself.
 3. The way configuration is passed into and out of the container is a bit kludgy.
 Hopefully future improvements in Docker volumes will make this a bit easier to handle.

 ## Advanced Usage